glic3rinu/spam-gear/README.md

 [postfix-spam-scan](postfix-spam-scan)
 --------------------------------------

-Scans the postfix logs `/var/log/mail.log` looking for SASL authenticated users that make more than `MAX_CONNECTIONS` per time `PERIOD`.
+Scans Postfix logs `/var/log/mail.log` looking for SASL authenticated users that make more than `MAX_CONNECTIONS` per time `PERIOD`.
 Covering the typical attacks on a mail server setup.

 *Usage*